github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

     get_payload_request(request)
     verify_webhook_signature

-    # This tutorial example uses the repository name in the webhook with
-    # command line utilities.
-For security reasons, this code validates the
-    # repository name to ensure that a bad actor isn't attempting to execute
-    # arbitrary commands or inject false repository names.
-If a repository name
-    # is provided in the webhook, validate that it consists only of latin
+    # If a repository name is provided in the webhook, validate that
-    # alphabetic characters, `-`, and `_`.
+    # it consists only of latin alphabetic characters, `-`, and `_`.
     unless @payload['repository'].nil?
       halt 400 if (@payload['repository']['name'] =~ /[0-9A-Za-z\-\_]+/).nil?
     end